Rolls-Royce Limited: RB211—the 1971 receivership and nationalisation

 Forty years after nationalisation its versions still powered around half of the long-haul airliners in service.

 The amalgamations and disappearances of the 1950s and 1960s left a small number of major airframe manufacturers based in only a few countries.
 The competition for the very large contracts to supply their engines grew intense.
 Expensive research and development became vital.
 Real profits came from the maintenance contracts which might peak a whole human generation later.
 By the 1980s it was said that each generation of aero engines cost around 10 times that of its parent.

 At this time Rolls-Royce employed 80,000 people and it was Britain's 14th largest company in terms of manpower.
 It was generally known that problems had recently arisen requiring government support of the RB211 programme as one outcome of intense financial competition with Pratt & Whitney and General Electric for the original RB211 contract.

 In the new year of 1971 financial problems caused largely by development of this new RB211 turbofan engine designed and developed for Lockheed Aircraft Corporation's new L-1011 TriStar led, after several government-provided cash subsidies, to the recognition Rolls-Royce had no resources left and it voluntarily entered receivership 4 February 1971.
+The Rolls-Royce (Purchase) Act 1971 was passed to enable the government to nationalise it.

 There were said to have been acrimonious telephone conversations between US president Richard Nixon and the British prime minister Edward Heath but these were subsequently denied.
 Responding to questions as to how the situation could have arisen the chief executive advised that in their calculations they were guided by the success of their estimates in the launching of their Spey engine.